 It is amongst the largest protected areas in Africa and is relatively undisturbed by human impact.

-- Boat safaris are at their best in the Selous.
-Game can be viewed from a new perspective and big tiger fish lurk below the surface
+- Boat safaris are at their best in the Selous, where wildlife can be viewed from a new perspective.

-- Perfect place for fly-camping under a mosquito net with the awesome spectacle of the African night sky for a ceiling - This is the go-to reserve for all out-of the vehicle safari in Tanzania
+- Perfect place for fly-camping under a mosquito net with the African night sky for a ceiling.

-- The Rufiji River is one of the largest water systems in East Africa and runs through a vast area of the reserve
+- The Rufiji River is one of the largest water systems in East Africa and runs through a vast area of the Selous.